-Job 38:1: "Then the Lord answered Job out of the whirlwind, and said, 2 Who is this that darkeneth counsel by words without knowledge?"
+Job 38:1-2: "Then the Lord answered Job out of the whirlwind, and said, Who is this that darkeneth counsel by words without knowledge?"

-There are more examples that I could give, but you get the point.
-Today I would like to talk about theophanies - visible manifestations of God in the Old Testament.
-While a lot of these appearances are quite well-known, I believe there are other appearances that are commonly overlooked.
-Sometimes the Bible is very obvious about an appearance of God and sometimes it's not.
-For example:
+There are more examples, but you get the point.
+In this document I would like to talk about theophanies - specifically, cases where I believe the Lord Jesus Christ appeared to people in the Old Testament.
+While some of these appearances are well-known, there are others which might be overlooked.
+Sometimes the Bible is obvious about an appearance of God and sometimes it's not.